2 Days in Philadelphia : My Ultimate Guide

 I visited Philadelphia in November and the weather was just starting to get very cold.
 I was told by locals that when it snows the city becomes gridlocked.
 It would be best to visit when the weather is slightly warmer if you want to sightsee unless you have some very good thermals.
 The warmest month is July when it reaches mid 20s.

-Things to do in Philadelphia at night
+What to do in Philadelphia at night

 Watch a show

 South Broad street is also known as the Avenue of the Arts.
 This is where you are going to find the west end shows and it has street lights at night so worth a visit.

 This is where you will find the Bellevue Hotel which is the most expensive place to stay in Philadelphia and home to Tiffany’s.